 It can be challenging to calculate your own homeowner tax deductions, but the IRS does a good job of breaking it down once you arrive at the 1040 Form.
 The only way to deduct your closing costs is to provide a list of itemized deductions.
 This requires a bit of forethought.
 You can’t take the standard deduction while also deducting your original closing costs.
 Therefore, it’s up to you to pick which one offers the best tax advantages for your finances.

 There is no clear-cut answer on whether closing costs are tax-deductible, because no two closing cost situations are the same.
 Depending on factors such as personal wealth, tax bracket, home cost, permanent residence location and related fees, you can be anywhere from 10% to 90% exempt.
 If you’re unsure of where specifically you fall on the spectrum, talk to a trained financial advisor to help you make the important decisions while retaining as many benefits as possible.
-Our matching tool enables you to narrow down the pool and find a great, experienced financial advisor in your area, equipped to assist with your particular needs.

 Tips for Managing Your Taxes